 We sectioned off this part of the article simply because there are just so many to count.

 Essay writing competitions are the most common types of external scholarships available.
 They work because a student will fill in an application, including their GPA and test scores.
 They will be tasked to write an essay about a specific topic related to the organization offering the award.

 It’s unclear why they’re so popular.
 It might be because nearly any student can write essays without the need for travel on their part.
 Many people feel that expressing oneself in writing is a key necessity for college success, so they may decide that the student with the best essay deserves the award the most.

 Essay contests are often the most disliked among students because it takes a great deal of time to construct a well-composed literary piece, and this has to be done on top of all of the other things that a high school student needs to do.

 Not only this, many essay writing contests are restricted to current high school students.
 However, not all of them are, so do your research!

-Every community has their own challenges and goals.
+Every community has its own challenges and goals.
 Many communities struggle to produce very many college graduates and suffer from a lack of economic opportunity.
 Other communities have rich traditions and wish to boost their own students.

 However, there’s a lot of money out there that the government gives to students.
 This does not include federal student loans.

 Pell Grant: The Pell Grant is an award given to students who qualify based on a multitude of information given on the FAFSA.
-The maximum award for 2015-2016 was $5,775, and is likely to be higher for 2016-2017.
+The maximum award for 2015-2016 was $5,775 and is likely to be higher for 2016-2017.
 You may not qualify if your family makes too much money.